doombubbles/IndustrialFarmer/LATEST.md

-- Fixed obscure crash with Ultimate Crosspathing
+- Fixed for BTD6 v45